japerry911/Skylords_Library/README.md

 # Skylord's Library App

 Skylord's Library App is an App that is meant to be a hangout for all book lovers.
 In this App, users are able to review books, add new books/authors, make a favorite books list, and much more.
 The App is built with a React Native Frontend and a Ruby on Rails Backend.
 The App is built with only functional components and utilizes React's hooks instead of using classes.
-This is Jack's first React Native App, and was inspired by his dog, Skylord, and was also inspired by his love to read.
+This is Jack's first React Native App, and was inspired by his dog, Skylord, and was also inspired by my love to read.
 Enjoy!
 - React Native -> iOS/Android Compatible || For iOS: works on most iOS phones/iPads

 ### Required Versions